Photon-Blockade Analogue Nonreciprocal Absorption in Spatiotemporal Metasurfaces: Introduction

+Our approach involves nonlinear space-time-modulated metasurfaces incorporating gate-controlled Josephson field-effect transistors (JoFETs)~\cite{mayer2020gate,o2021epitaxial,phan2023gate}.
+These metasurfaces deliver highly efficient directional absorption while maintaining superior performance in superconducting quantum applications~\cite{devoret2013superconducting}.
+By enabling the miniaturization and integration of directional absorption components, our method preserves quantum state integrity and represents a significant leap forward in superconducting quantum technologies.
+The metasurface, featuring cascaded space-time-varying JoFETs, exploits the quantum mechanical phenomenon of supercurrent flow without resistance~\cite{makhlin2001quantum,kleiner2021space}.
+This design harnesses the nonlinearity of JoFETs and their spatial and temporal modulation capabilities to advance directional absorption and wave reflection.
+Our approach achieves efficient directional absorption with simultaneous amplification, a rare combination in conventional devices.
+It addresses inefficiencies and spurious signal generation, paving the way for high-performance signal processing applications.

-Space-time refractive index modulation is conventionally realized through the modulation of electrical permittivity, as it is challenging to spatio-temporally modulate the magnetic permeability of materials~\cite{tien1958parametric}.
-In~\cite{Taravati_PRAp_2018,Taravati_Kishk_TAP_2019}, it was shown for the first time that modulating both permeability and permittivity results in physical phenomena that cannot be achieved through conventional permittivity-modulated media, including zero reflection, zero band-gap, a large nonreciprocal response, and strong space-time harmonics.
-Furthermore, our metasurface demonstrates nonreciprocal behavior, with different absorption responses for incident waves from opposing directions, emphasizing the unidirectional properties imparted by the spatiotemporal modulation \cite{Fan_NPH_2009,Taravati_PRB_SB_2017,Bahl_2018time,Taravati_Kishk_MicMag_2019,huidobro2019fresnel,camacho2020achieving,Taravati_NC_2021,valizadeh2024analytical,Taravati_ACSP_2022,moreno2024space,taravati20234d} and time-varying systems\cite{Fan_APL_2016,Taravati_Kishk_PRB_2018,zhang2018space,Taravati_PRB_Mixer_2018,huidobro2019fresnel,taravati_PRApp_2019,zang2019nonreciprocal,taravati2020full,cardin2020surface,taravati2021pure,pacheco2020temporal,Taravati_AMA_PRApp_2020,solis2021functional,Taravati_AMTech_2021,sisler2024electrically,taravati2022low,koutserimpas2024time}.
+Furthermore, our metasurface demonstrates nonreciprocal behavior, with different absorption responses for incident waves from opposing directions, emphasizing the unidirectional properties imparted by the spatiotemporal modulation \cite{Taravati_PRB_SB_2017,Bahl_2018time,Taravati_Kishk_MicMag_2019,Taravati_NC_2021,taravati2025designing} and time-periodic devices\cite{zhang2018space,Taravati_Kishk_PRB_2018,Grbic2019serrodyne,taravati2020full,cardin2020surface,Taravati_AMA_PRApp_2020,Taravati_ACSP_2022,taravati2025light,sisler2024electrically,taravati2026temporal,taravati2026freqBragg}.
 Utilizing analytical techniques such as Bloch-Floquet solutions, we provide a comprehensive understanding of the wave scattering phenomena from our metasurface, validating its design and offering insights for further optimization.
-Unlike linear systems constrained by phase-matching and dispersion, our nonlinear spatiotemporal media achieve superior performance in a compact form, making them ideal for quantum technologies.
+Unlike linear systems constrained by phase-matching and dispersion, our nonlinear superconducting spatiotemporal media achieve superior performance in a compact form, making them ideal for millikelvin-temperature superconducting quantum technologies.